sreevishnu-ux/sreevishnu-ux/README.md

 - A full time Astrophile :rocket: :milky_way:

 # About me
-I am currently pursuing my Bachelors in Computer Science Engineering from Sahyadri College of Engineering and Management and I love to code, Watch movies and find vulnerabilities.
+I am currently pursuing my Bachelors in Computer Science Engineering from Sahyadri College of Engineering and Management, Mangalore.
+I love to code, watch movies and find vulnerabilities in websites.

 # Technologies used